scummvm/scummvm/doc/docportal/consoles/nintendo_3ds.rst

     Stretches the image to fit the screen

 Snap to edges
     The 3DS touch screen has difficulty reaching the very end of the screen.
-Enabling this options means that if you're within a few pixels of the edge, the cursor will snap to the edge.
+With this option enabled, if you're within a few pixels of the edge the cursor snaps to the edge.

 Use Screen:
     Sets whether ScummVM uses the **Top**, **Bottom** or **Both** screens.

 C-Pad Sensitivity
     Sets the sensitivity of the Circle Pad.

+Audio
+******

+Supported audio file formats:

+- MP3
+- OGG
+- OGG
+- Uncompressed audio

 Known issues
 ==============